Combine ISO 9001 + ISO 14001 + ISO 45001

 If your organization wants to have one comprehensive management systems covering Health and Safety, Environmental, and Quality there are many common requirements which do not need to be repeated.

-Rather than have parallel (duplicate) Manuals and other documentation we note where the user can just add SMS and EMS requirements to the common QMS Manual, procedures and instructions.
+Rather than have parallel (duplicate) manuals and other documentation we note where the user can just add OHSMS and EMS requirements to the common QMS Manual, procedures and instructions.

 ISO Guideline on the integration of Management Systems